ShareX/sharex.github.io/docs/image-editor.md

 ### Select

 Select and move existing annotations.
-After selecting an annotation, you can move it with the mouse or arrow keys, duplicate it, delete it, change its layer order, or adjust the available tool options in the second toolbar.
+After selecting an annotation, you can move it with the mouse or arrow keys, duplicate it, delete it, change its layer order, or adjust the available tool options in the bottom toolbar.

 ### Rectangle